-Food poisoning causes over 5,000 deaths and more than 300,000 hospitalizations in the U.S. every year, leaving suffering and ongoing pain in their wake.
-Almost any food can become contaminated with dangerous, sometimes lethal bacteria if it is not handled or cooked properly.
+Food poisoning and contamination causes over 5,000 deaths and more than 300,000 hospitalizations in the U.S. every year, leaving suffering and ongoing pain in their wake.
+Almost any food can become contaminated with dangerous and sometimes lethal bacteria if it is not handled or cooked properly.

 Is Your Food Safe?

 Foodborne illnesses are often the result of negligence in the hygienic handling, storage, or preparation of foods.
 The legal battle is complex, and the case against a negligent restaurant, food store, or manufacturer can be hard to prove.
 If you are willing to fight, we may be able to help you hold the negligent accountable and find compensation for your pain and suffering.

 Types of food poisoning and contaminations can include: